IamLegendChamp/towatchnext/README.md

 # Which Movie would you like to Watch Next

 ### Description
 A React/React Router/Material UI app that offers users to search any movie.
-It offers a large number of movies from all over the world providing you a convenient solution to which movie to watch next this weekend.
+It offers a large number of movies from all over the world providing you a convenient solution to which movie to watch this weekend.
 The filters include:
 1. Name/keyword.
 2. Year of release.